redis/redis-doc/topics/data-types-intro.md

 We asked Redis to return all the elements with a score between negative infinity and 1950 (both extremes are included).

 It's also possible to remove ranges of elements.
-For instance let's remove all the hackers born between 1940 and 1960 from the sorted set:
+Let's remove all the hackers born between 1940 and 1960 from the sorted set:

     $ redis-cli zremrangebyscore hackers 1940 1960